henry villarama - FBI Academy, 2025

-In this role, Henry provides high-quality visual products and services to senior-level clients, including the Office of the Secretary of Defense, the Chairman of the Joint Chiefs of Staff, the Secretary of the Army, Headquarters Department of the Army, and other federal agencies within the National Capital Region.
-His core responsibilities include photography and managing photographic studio operations, covering high-profile and national-level events, and consulting on visual information strategies.
+As part of the Army Multimedia and Visual Information Division, Office of the Chief of Public Affairs, he provided high-quality visual products and services to senior leaders, including the Office of the Secretary of Defense, the Chairman of the Joint Chiefs of Staff, the Secretary of the Army, and other federal agencies within the National Capital Region.

-Villarama began his military service in 2012, enlisting in the U.S. Army as a Signaleer and volunteering to serve as a paratrooper.
-Over the years, he completed multiple combat deployments and developed deep communications expertise within the special operations community.
-His path led him from Fort Bragg, North Carolina, to Vicenza, Italy, with the 173rd Airborne Brigade, where he balanced dual roles as a signal systems technician and a public affairs representative, documenting the lives and missions of over 3,500 paratroopers across Europe.
+Henry's military assignments included Fort Bragg, North Carolina, with the U.S. Army Special Operations Command, and Vicenza, Italy, with the 173rd Airborne Brigade, where he served as both a signal systems technician and a public affairs representative, documenting the lives and missions of more than 3,500 paratroopers across Europe.

-Later, after graduating from the Defense Information School at Fort George G. Meade, Henry was assigned to the 55th Signal Company (Combat Camera), the active-duty Army’s only combat camera unit.
-He fused storytelling with soldiering, capturing powerful moments nationwide from Army and Joint missions.
+After graduating from the Defense Information School at Fort George G. Meade, he joined the Army’s combat camera unit, where he merged soldiering with storytelling, capturing powerful imagery of Army and Joint missions worldwide.

 - First Place, Egnor Cup Photography Competition - D.C.
 ShootOff Photojournalism Workshop